Arctic Ocean Decade Policy-Business-Science-Dialogue

 By Vladimir Ryabinin, Executive Secretary Intergovernmental Oceanographic Commission of UNESCO

-Topic 1: A healthy, clean and resilient Arctic ocean
+Topic 1: A Clean, healthy and resilient Arctic ocean

 Key note talk by Anne Christine Brusendorff, General Secretary, International Council for the Exploration of the Seas (ICES)

-Addressing the Decades 6 societal objectives with special focus on: A clean ocean; A healthy and resilient ocean
+Addressing the Decades Societal Outcome A clean ocean and A healthy and resilient ocean

 Topic 2: A predicted ocean

 Key note talk by Heidar Gudjonsson, Chair, Arctic Economic Council

 Addressing the Decades Societal Outcome A predictable ocean

 Topic 3: A sustainably harvested and productive ocean

 Key note talk by Senior Fellow David Balton, the Woodrow Wilson Center's Polar Institute